SolaceLabs/solace-pretty-dump/README.md

 PrettyDump initializing...
 PrettyDump connected to VPN 'demo-vpn' on broker 'demo.messaging.solace.cloud'.

 Attempting to bind to queue 'q1' on the broker... success!
 ```

 #### Shorcut mode: localhost broker, wildcard topics, and one-line output
 ```
-$ prettydump "solace/>" -30
+$ prettydump "solace/>" -30 --trim

 PrettyDump initializing...
 PrettyDump connected to VPN 'default' on broker 'localhost'.

-Subscribed to Direct topic: 'solace/>'
+Indent=-30 (one-line mode, topic width=30, auto-trim payload) Subscribed to Direct topic: 'solace/>'

-solace/samples/testing       This is a text payload.
+solace/samples/testing           This is a short text payload. solace/samples/long/topic/name…  This is a longer text payload that will get tri…
 ```